leouchoa/udacity_mlops_nycAirbnb_short_term_rental/README.md

 ## Pipeline Snapshot

-The pipeline constructed will work in a similar fashion to the one describe in the picture bellow and it has 7 major steps:
+The pipeline constructed will work in a similar fashion to the one describe in the picture bellow and it can be described in 7 steps:

 1. Fetch data
 2. Pre-processing